Pain: A Short Storyبهمن 1, 1395

 Ahmad Shamlou was born on December 12, 1925, in Tehran.
-He was the only son of a rather impoverished family.
+He was the only son of a somewhat impoverished family.
 His father was an army officer, and his mother was a housewife.
-Because of his father’s occupation, he had to serve in remote places of the country; therefore, they constantly had to migrate from one city to another.
-Thus, Shamlou’s childhood was spent in different remote cities of Iran.
-As he said in a brief autobiography of his childhood, they never lived long enough in a certain city so that he could find a real close friend.
-This may have had a negative influence on him as a child, but on the other hand, living in various provinces of Iran where people spoke different dialects and had distinct cultures and traditions, may have opened his mind to different cultures and initiated his research on Iranian folklore, which he began later in life.
+Because of his father’s occupation, he had to serve in remote places of the country; therefore, they regularly had to migrate from one city to another.
+Thus, Shamlou spent his childhood in different remote towns of Iran.
+As he said in a brief autobiography of his childhood, they never lived long enough in a particular city so that he could find a truly close friend.
+Being always on the move may have had a negative influence on him as a child, but on the other hand, living in various provinces of Iran where people spoke different dialects and had their distinct cultures and traditions, could have initiated his research on Iranian folklore, which he began later in life.

 He was a studious student until he was acquainted with music; since then he had to be pushed to study.
 He found a great taste in music after he heard his affluent neighbor’s daughters practicing the piano.
-Since his family was too poor to afford a music instrument, and the fact that music, especially western music, was very unfamiliar to the people of the cities where he lived, he could never study music.
-But, as he wrote in his autobiography, his passion for music was so strong that he would have definitely followed music if it had not been for his family’s issues (always having to move from one city to another, not having a good financial status, living in remote small cities, and not having the freedom to decide for himself) and living in a society that did not approve of playing and learning music.
+Since his family was too poor to afford a musical instrument, and the fact that music, especially western music, was very unfamiliar to the people of the cities where he lived, he could never study music.
+He wrote in his autobiography that he had such a burning passion for music that he would have undoubtedly followed music if it had not been for his family’s issues (having to move from one city to another, poor financial status, living in remote small towns, and not having the freedom to decide for himself), or because of living in a society that did not approve of playing and learning music.

 “Without a doubt even today the repressed obsession for music resides in me.
 As I believed (and perhaps I still do), the dance-like patterns on [Iranian] carpets imply the enthusiasm for dance and music over which the [Islamic] traditions have put a No-Entrance sign.”